johnpeng/WebSocket-Node/README.md

 Resources
 ---------

-A presentation on the state of the WebSockets protocol that I gave on July 23, 2011 at the LA Hacker News meetup.
+A presentation on the state of the WebSockets protocol that Worlize gave on July 23, 2011 at the LA Hacker News meetup.
 [WebSockets: The Real-Time Web, Delivered](http://www.scribd.com/doc/60898569/WebSockets-The-Real-Time-Web-Delivered)